mcandiri/ExamReader/README.md

 # EXAM GRADER

 This ASP.NET Core application leverages the Azure Computer Vision API to automate the grading of multiple-choice tests.
 By processing scanned images of test sheets, it identifies student answers, compares them against a predefined answer key, and generates a summary of the grading outcome.
-This tool aims to enhance efficiency and accuracy in grading processes, making it an invaluable asset for educators and academic institutions.
+This tool aims to enhance efficiency and accuracy in grading processes for educators and academic institutions.

 ## Getting Started